GSR HOME

 C6 Grand Sport FAQ

-Select from the following links to get answers to the most Frequently Asked Questions about the 2010+ C6 Grand Sport Corvettes!
+Select from the following links to get answers to the most Frequently Asked Questions about the 2010+ C6 Grand Sport Corvettes.
+Visit the GSR Members Only section for detailed Tech Tips.

 Do YOU have suggestions for a good FAQ to add to this page?
 If so, please email them to info@grandsportregistry.com.
 Your input will help make our FAQ more informative.
 Thanks!

-2. How can you identify a genuine 2010 Grand Sport Corvette?
+2. How can you identify a genuine C6 Grand Sport Corvette?

-3. I own a 2010 Grand Sport Corvette.
-Where can I find my GS number?
+3. I own a C6 Grand Sport Corvette.
+Where can I find my GS "number?"

 4. I need touch up paint for my C6 Grand Sport.
 Where can I find it?